mco-gh/mco.dev/content/post/found/heart.md

 coverImage = "/img/heart.jpg"
 +++

 This excellent story from Toronto Life profiles a brazen and prolific con man.
-Shawn Rootenbert serially romanced women, sometimes more than one at a time, and had a unique knack for scamming them out of their life savings.
+Shawn Rootenberg serially romanced women, sometimes more than one at a time, and had a unique knack for scamming them out of their life savings.
 Modern dating apps seem perfectly designed for bringing together predators like this guy with needy victims.

 <!--more-->